Golden Gate Killer

 Golden Gate Killer (marketed under SFPD Case File: The Body in the Bay in the UK and SFPD Homicide in the US) is an interactive police detective simulation developed by American studio Interworks and released in 1995, and published by Grolier Electronic Publishing Inc and 3 Prong Plus.
 The game is based on the real life murder case of Colvin McCright.
-The game was released on Macintosh, Windows, and Windows 3.x.
+The game was released for Macintosh, Windows 95, and Windows 3.1.